 Amending San Francisco’s Sunshine Ordinance

-In an earlier article in the newsletter, I presented a brief history of San Francisco’s Sunshine Ordinance and the Sunshine Ordinance Task Force (TF), an eleven-member commission established to, among other duties, develop and update procedures to implement the Ordinance.
+San Francisco’s Sunshine Ordinance and the Sunshine Ordinance Task Force (SOTF) is an eleven-member commission established to, among other duties, develop and update procedures to implement the Ordinance.
 Beginning at least 10 years ago, the Task Force drafted numerous amendments to the ordinance in an effort to clarify some of the language and to address various issues that had surfaced through complaints brought by members of the public through the TF hearing process.

 Several examples of specific changes proposed to date: